-The graduate certificate in Government Financial Management is designed primarily for individuals who are interested in careers in government financial reporting, government auditing, and government contracting and budgeting.
-It is target for people interested preparing for the Certified Government Financial Manager and Certified Defense Financial Manager examinations.
+The Graduate Certificate in Government Financial Management is designed primarily for individuals who are interested in careers in government financial reporting, government auditing, and government contracting and budgeting.
+It also prepares you for the Certified Government Financial Manager and Certified Defense Financial Manager examinations.

 Students who wants to strengthen their understanding of accounting or individuals seeking to fulfill some of the accounting requirements to sit for the CPA examination, but not wishing to earn a graduate business degree.
 The certificate courses may satisfy six elective credits in the MBA program or twelve of the prerequisite credits in the M.S. in Accounting and Business Advisory Services program.

-Everything you need to know about the Graduate Business Fundamentals Certificate.
+Everything you need to know about the Graduate Government Financial Management Certificate.

-To receive a Certificate in Accounting Fundamentals, you must complete 12 credits of coursework and maintain a cumulative GPA of no less than 3.0 for courses taken in the certificate program.
+To receive a Certificate in Government Financial Management, you must complete 12 credits of coursework and maintain a cumulative GPA of no less than 3.0 for courses taken in the certificate program.
 The coursework must be completed after you have received a bachelor's degree or equivalent.

 Elective Course (6 credits)

 Prerequisite: ACCT 512 or equivalent